602 West 11th Street

 The information you obtain at this website is not, nor is it intended to be, legal advice and is provided for informational purposes only.
 You should consult an attorney for advice regarding your individual situation.
 Any information sent by email on this website is done so on a non-confidential basis.
 The transmission and receipt of information from this website does not create an attorney-client relationship, nor is it intended to do so.
 Any links within the website are provided as a convenience to you and does not imply a responsibility or endorsement of the linked site or its contents.
 Unless otherwise indicated, attorneys listed in this web site are not certified by the Texas Board of Legal Specialization.

 Tom Buckle was born and reared in Houston, Texas.
 He graduated from Lamar High School in 1963.
-Mr. Buckle did his undergraduate work at Rice University in Houston and received his B.A. in 1967.
-In 1970, he obtained his J.D. from the University of Texas, having been selected as one of ten outstanding third year law students for his work with the Legal Aid Program, the Legal Research Board, the Juvenile Defender Program and the International Law Society.
+Mr. Buckle was an undergraduate at Rice University in Houston and received his B.A. in 1967.
+In 1970, he obtained his J.D. from the University of Texas.
 Since 1970, Mr. Buckle has continuously practiced law in Austin.
-Upon graduation, he was employed by the University of Texas Clinical Legal Aid Program, where he had worked as a student.